 The parent is responsible for repayment of this loan.
 Effective July 1, 2008, parents have the option of beginning repayment either 60 days after the loan is fully disbursed, or defer until six months after the dependent student on whose behalf the loan was obtained ceases to be enrolled on at least a half-time basis.
 Interest accrues as soon as the first disbursement is made, including periods of loan deferment.

 The Federal Direct Loan Program offers loan repayment plans designed to meet the needs of almost every borrower.
 Federal Direct loan borrowers may choose between the standard, extended, or graduated repayment plans.
-Approximately 7-10 business days after the first disbursement of your loan, your loan is assigned to a loan servicer who will then send you information regarding your loan.
-Repayment of PLUS loans is managed by your loan servicer.
+Approximately 7 -10 business days after the first disbursement of your loan, your loan is assigned to a loan servicer who will then send you information regarding your loan.
+Repayment of PLUS loans is managed by the loan servicer.
 Parent borrowers with Direct PLUS Loans should contact their loan servicer if they wish to delay repayment on their Direct PLUS Loans until six months after the student has ceased at least half-time enrollment.
 To review your loans and to obtain your loan servicer contact information, you may access www.nslds.ed.gov.
-You will need to login using your FAFSA PIN, SSN, and date of birth.
+You will need to login using your FSA ID.